 It was held at Berlin’s City Hall in Germany.
 The emperor was invited.
 Dignitaries came.
 All of the era’s most preeminent chemists gathered in their finest attire.
-Augustus Hoffman, a bearded and towering figure in the field of organic chemistry, waxed poetic about benzene and the chemist, Friedrich August Kekulé, who had “pluck[ed] the heart out of its mystery.”
+August Hofmann, a bearded and towering figure in the field of organic chemistry, waxed poetic about benzene and the chemist, Friedrich August Kekulé, who had “pluck[ed] the heart out of its mystery.”*

 The benzene tree, as he called it, was “thronged with blossoms,” its branches heavy with fruit.
 It was “a blaze of color,” and it gave off “an almost overwhelming fragrance,” a fitting metaphor given benzene’s signature scent.

 To Hofmann, the benzene tree was a “giant.”
 It soared “into the clouds to where the eye cannot yet follow it.”
 Up the tree scaled “no dearth of industrious workers,” all “busily striving to collect the harvest,” he had said, referring to how entrepreneurial chemists were converting benzene chemistry into industrial products.
 “Keen climbers have already clambered up to the third or fourth branch,” Hofmann continued, some chemists “working at a dizzy[ing] height.”